guitt/sh.js/README.md

 <b>Note</b>: the main challenge of making sh.js was to find the right syntax.
 Suggestions are welcome.

 On the one hand, a process has three standard streams and you may want to start several processes upon its exit.
-On the other hand, Javascript doesn't have lots of idioms to embed such syntax.
+On the other hand, JavaScript doesn't have lots of idioms to embed such syntax.

 We're trying to reproduce the following Bash command (this uses process substitution which is not part of the standard):